datalayer/lexical-loro/tests/DOCUMENT_ISOLATION_TESTS.md

 Tests that the simplified container logic (always using "content") works consistently across all operations.

 **Key Test Scenarios:**
-- ✅ **All documents use content container** - Every document consistently uses "content" internally
+- ✅ **All models use content container** - Every document consistently uses "content" internally
 - ✅ **Sync operations consistency** - All sync operations use "content" container
 - ✅ **No special case container names** - No legacy special cases for container names
 - ✅ **Container ID vs internal separation** - doc_id is separate from internal container name